If you talk to your teacher and you feel that your problem still exists, you should request a meeting

 at this time, and the Academic Advisor will take confidential notes on

 the situation.
 If the situation is related to student services, the Academic Advisor will refer the student to the appropriate Student Services staff member.
-If the situation is a personal issue that cannot be assisted by the Academic Advisor, the student may be referred to the USF counseling center or another campus resource.
+If the situation is a personal issue that cannot be assisted by the Academic Advisor, the student may be referred to the Student Services Care and Conduct Coordinator, Brian Goercke in FAO114 or to the USF counseling center.
 If you are not happy with something related to your English language studies, or experiences at INTO USF, and you cannot resolve it on your own, please come and see us!

 1. Complaints about classes or teachers